As an Amazon Associate we earn from qualifying purchases.

 Sports bras are snug, comfortable, and supportive.
 So, it will come as no surprise that you want to wear one most of the time.
 Unfortunately, there are certain situations where a sports bra will not work; one of them is the swimming pool.

-Today we answer the question, “Can you swim in a sports bra?
+Today I answer the question, “Can you swim in a sports bra?”

 Can You Swim in a Sports Bra?

 The good news is that there are special performance bras tailored especially for swimming.
-They come in fabrics that are equipped to withstand the salt and chemical content in the pools and stay comfortable even when wet.
+These soft cup bras are designed for swimming – they come in fabrics that are equipped to withstand the salt and chemical content in the pools and stay comfortable even when wet.

 Therefore, if you want to wear an athletic bra while swimming, look for these special bras.